-Jonah, starting out, doesn’t seem like much of a prophet.
+Jonah, starting out, doesn’t seem like much of a prophet, does he?
 He’s a frightened man fleeing the task God gives him–to preach repentance to the great city of Nineveh.
 He thinks it can’t be done.
 He couldn’t stop the sailors who thought he cursed their ship from throwing him overboard.
 He would have been finished if the whale that swallowed him didn’t vomit him onto the shore at Nineveh.

 The people of Nineveh paid attention to someone arriving like that.
 Someone escaped death from the belly of a whale?
 They listened to Jonah and begged for God’s forgiveness.

 In Jesus, a greater than Jonah is here.
 He announced his death and then rose from the belly of the earth.
 That’s his great word, his message of hope, a sign of God’s love for us.
 That message must be proclaimed to the whole world and the world must hear it.